muthufmass/cryptlib/README.md

 A module to encrypt/decrypt string in Node, written in ES6.

-Using companion framework libraries, you should be able to encrypt/decrypt between node, iOS, Android and Windows platforms.
+Using companion framework libraries, you should be able to encrypt/decrypt between node, iOS and Android.

 Companion libs can be found here: [Cross Platform AES Encryption](https://github.com/skavinvarnan/Cross-Platform-AES)